 The purpose of this study is to evaluate the safety and analgesic effect of a novel therapy topically administered for the control of pain associated with Feline Chronic Gingivostomatitis, or FCGS.
 The study involves a one-time treatment with an investigational product administered topically to the oral lesions.
 The treatment will be administered under sedation or general anesthesia.
-This study does contain a placebo group, but cats enrolled into this group will have the opportunity to receive the investigational therapy upon study completion.
+This study does not contain a placebo group.
 An estimated 40 client-owned cats will be enrolled.
 Owners will be required to complete daily observation logs for the duration of the study.
 Study visits include the cats’ initial consultation, treatment day (Day 0), and then recheck visits on Days 7, 14, and 28.

 The study is fully funded for the full study duration (28 days).
-Funding includes the initial consultation, the study treatment and administration, recheck visits, required bloodwork, and management of side effects that are thought to be directly related to participation in the study.
+Funding includes the initial consultation, the study treatment and administration, short-acting analgesic therapy for three days post-treatment (as needed), recheck visits, required bloodwork, and management of side effects that are thought to be directly related to participation in the study.

 Trained veterinarians at the study sites will evaluate each cat for eligibility.
 Cats are eligible if they meet the following inclusion criteria: